About consciousness

 Consciousness is a nebulous concept with many definitions.
 There are as many theories about consciousness as there are definitions and the philosophical and scientific community is still far from consensus.
-This post represents my current understanding which is continuously evolving as is the whole field of conciousness research.
+This post represents my current (limited) understanding which is evolving as is the whole field of conciousness research.
 It is written as a statement for conciseness but should be understood as a set of hypotheses, and in some cases as speculations.

-The active inference framework, a theory about perception and action (see e.g., this earlier post), is firmly based on the assumption that mental states represent information about the organism’s environment [2].
-It claims that all decisions an organism makes are based on the attractiveness of the available future observations and thus future mental states.
 With a well calibrated model of the world the attractive mental states correspond to attractive real-world states.
-It would be hard to understand how an organism could navigate the world and maintain allostasis without access to and storage of useful information about the conditions outside of its boundary.
+It would be hard to understand how an organism could navigate an ever-changing world and maintain allostasis without access to and storage of useful information about the conditions outside of its boundary.

 I assume that mental states are represented by neural firing patterns in the nervous system much like a novel can be represented by Unicode tokens in a computer file.
+This means that I reject strong emergence which seems to require some secret sauce in addition to the neural firing patters, a kind of dark matter of consciousness.
+There is some motivations for this below.

 Subjectivity